 Which 7 wonders are in Egypt?

-Pyramid of Giza and Alexandria’s Lighthouse
+The Great Pyramid of Giza and Alexandria’s Lighthouse